 Heart failure (HF) affects an estimated 5.8 million people in the United States and contributes to over 300,000 deaths every year1,2.
 It is the most common cause of hospital admission and readmission in people greater than 65 years of age, annually accounting for over 2.4 million hospitalizations2,3 and $39 billion in healthcare costs1,4.
 Although most patients respond favorably to standard medical treatment, a considerable number of patients progress to end-stage heart failure refractory to medical therapy5.
 Currently, orthotopic heart transplant (OHT) is the gold standard therapy for these patients6-8, but the number of donor hearts available for transplantation is far fewer than the number of patients on the transplant list.
 For this reason, left ventricular assist devices (LVADs), a class of electromechanical devices for cardiac circulatory support, are increasingly being used to bridge patients to cardiac transplantation5.
 The REMATCH trial in 2001 showed significant mortality reductions in patients placed on a pulsatile-flow LVAD compared to standard medical treatment9.
 Several subsequent studies since have confirmed the survival benefit of both the older pulsatile and newer continuous-flow LVADs10-13.
 Although LVADs have substantially reduced mortality in end-stage heart failure patients, the absolute mortality rates still remain high.
 A large portion of this mortality is attributable to complications and other occurrences during the patient’s stay in the hospital15.
 In-hospital mortality rates as high as 27% have been reported in patients after LVAD surgery15.
 As the rate of LVAD implantation in the United States continues to increase19-22, effective recommendations on the in-hospital management of LVAD implantation are needed.
 For example, patients bridged to OHT with a LVAD achieve similar survival rates as patients who undergo direct heart transplant14, but there is little data to guide clinicians on the optimal timing of OHT after LVAD implantation.
 Some have argued that performing OHT early after LVAD placement poses an increased risk of morbidity and mortality to patients.

 Past studies on the appropriate use and outcomes of LVADs have been mostly limited to institutional experience and case series of select populations.
 While such descriptive investigations are useful, they are often limited by small sample size and variation between institutions and comparison groups.
 We used the National Inpatient Sample, the largest national database of hospitalizations in the United States with data from over 36 million hospitalizations, to assess the optimal timing of OHT after LVAD implantation.
-To do this, we analyzed a patient cohort who had OHT performed during the same admission after LVAD implantation.
-We hypothesized that early OHT after LVAD implantation would exhibit higher mortality than late OHT, and that the hospital length of stay (LOS) after early OHT would be less than LOS after late OHT.
+The NIS dataset complements the UNOS database and INTERMACS dataset with additional information on patient comorbidities, additional same-hospitalization procedures, hospital and center characteristics, and markers of patient’s socioeconomic status including insurance provider and regional income quartiles.
+We analyzed a patient cohort who had OHT performed during the same admission after LVAD implantation.
+We hypothesized that early OHT after LVAD implantation would be associated with higher mortality than late OHT, and that the hospital length of stay (LOS) after early OHT would be less than LOS after late OHT.

 Methods